Muhammad-ShahzaibIjaz/dump_saver/README.md

-# Backup of DB Dump for later use
+# Backup of DB Dump for later